tjorvi/subshell/README.md

 ## Configuration

 - SUBSHELL_PROMPT: The label to display.
-Defaults to `subshell`.
+Defaults to `subshell` if unset.
+If set to an empty string, no prefix is injected (you can still use `$SUBSHELL_OUTSIDE` in your own prompt logic).
 - SUBSHELL_ROOT: Optional project root.
 Resolved to an absolute path.
 You’re “inside” when `$PWD` equals or is under this root; otherwise “outside”.

 ## Supported shells